ada-url/ada/README.md

 # Ada

 Ada is a fast and spec-compliant URL parser written in C++.
-Specification for URL parser can be found from [WHATWG](https://url.spec.whatwg.org/#url-parsing) website.
+Specification for URL parser can be found from the [WHATWG](https://url.spec.whatwg.org/#url-parsing) website.

 ## Requirements